truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ---
 title: "Configuring TrueNAS Using the UI"
-description: "Provides a sequential process to complete the TrueNAS initial configuration using the TrueNAS NAS storage software UI."
+description: "Provides a sequential process to complete the initial configuration using the TrueNAS UI."
 weight: 30
 aliases:
  - /scale/gettingstarted/install/uiconfigurationscale/